nfrasser/nfrasser.com/src/content/blog/free-palestine.md

 ---

 It's been decades since Palestinians have had any advantage against Israel in this conflict.
 Against all odds (and perhaps with some help from its powerful allies), Israel [expelled Palestinians](https://remix.aljazeera.com/aje/PalestineRemix/maps_main.html) from the vast majority of the land they previously occupied.
 Israel [crammed them into Gaza and the West Bank](https://forward.com/opinion/402517/three-myths-about-gaza-dispelled/) without the resources to become self-sufficient.
-Israel's occupation of Palestine [crippled its economy](https://unctad.org/news/palestinian-socioeconomic-crisis-now-breaking-point) and drove its people to desperation.
+Israel's occupation of Palestine [impaired its economy](https://unctad.org/news/palestinian-socioeconomic-crisis-now-breaking-point) and drove its people to desperation.
 Then, whenever violence inevitably broke out, Israel's response was [swift and brutal](https://www.statista.com/chart/16516/israeli-palestinian-casualties-by-in-gaza-and-the-west-bank/).
 Today, Israel [restricts Palestinians from travelling](https://www.hrw.org/news/2022/06/14/gaza-israels-open-air-prison-15) and [heavily polices and surveils them](https://nebula.tv/videos/wendover-how-israels-security-failed), giving terrorism prevention as an excuse.

 Israel claims that it's just defending itself, but actions speak louder than words.
 It's very clear to me that **Israel wants the complete destruction of the Palestinian people so they can reclaim the land for themselves**.